vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 Examples of rewards:
-To make a robot learn to walk, researchers have provided reward on each time step proportional to the robot’s forward motion.
+To make a robot learn to walk, researchers have provided reward on each time step proportional to the robot’s forward motion. +1
-AAAAAAAAABHHXHKJSBKXSKSJCKSCHKSHCSHCLSCHKSCHSKCHSCKCHKSJCHSKHCSKJHSKChskhckshckqshckjqhskcqhskchqskcq
-sjchqkschkqskchqskchksqcqshsjq skjqckqshjskqdhqsjdhqksdhkqsjdhkqsh
-qhqskhdkqshdkqshdksqjd qsk jkqshdqsdkjhqks hqks dkqshdq kdqhsd qsd kqshd qsjdk qskd qjsdj qskdhqk dhkq ksdqskdskdqskqsdk jqsk

 ## Returns and Episodes